Introduction

 The first time Sasuke activates Stage One, it is against Rock Lee’s rival, Zaku Abumi, in the Chunin Exams.
 He brutally breaks Zaku’s arms.
 The violence is startling compared to who Sasuke was just episodes earlier.
 That is the mark doing its work.

 Stage Two is where things become genuinely alarming.
-When Sasuke enters Stage Two, his physical appearance changes completely.
+When Sasuke enters Stage Two, physical sasuke curse mark first appearance changes completely.
 His skin turns dark gray.
 His hair grows longer and turns dark.
 Two large hand-shaped wings sprout from his back.
-His eyes shift from their normal appearance to a more feral, unsettling look.
+Sasuke Curse Mark Eye’s shift from their normal appearance to a more feral, unsettling look.

-In Stage Two, Sasuke’s power skyrockets to a level that makes him nearly unstoppable in the early portions of the series.
-He uses this form during his battle against Naruto at the Valley of the End.
+In sasuke curse mark stage 2, Sasuke’s power skyrockets to a level that makes him nearly unstoppable in the early portions of the series.
+He uses this form during his battle against naruto shippuden sasuke curse mark at the Valley of the End.
 Even at full power, Naruto struggles to match Sasuke in this state.

 The problem with Stage Two is not just the power — it is what it costs Sasuke mentally.
 Each time he enters this stage, he edges closer to losing himself entirely.
 He becomes colder.
 More ruthless.
 More willing to harm people he once cared about.